Baconbuilder/Scribble_WILSON/README.md

     ... other files

 ```
-:warning: Be sure not to override the current `voc` directory of the repository.
+Be sure not to override the current `voc` directory of the repository.
 We suggest to link the folders inside the voc directory.